zhoush210/unitree_IL_lerobot/README.md

 The data collected using [avp_teleoperate](https://github.com/unitreerobotics/avp_teleoperate) is stored in JSON format, with the structure as shown below.
 To convert the JSON format into the format required by lerobot, please follow the steps below:

-The following conversion steps use this data's storage location and format as an example.
-If there is only one `g1_grabcube_double_hand` directory in `/home/unitree/datasets/` and it stores the collected dataset, the format is as follows:
+The following conversion steps use this data storage path and format as an example.
+Assuming the collected data is stored in the `$HOME/datasets/` directory under the `g1_grabcube_double_hand` directory, the format is as follows

     g1_grabcube_double_hand/        # Task name
     │